17 Things to Do in Serengeti for a Thrilling African Safari Experience in Tanzania

 Walk into the shop and take home souvenirs, maps, and books about Africa’s cultural hotspots.
 Another interesting feature of the center is the nearby kopje which visitors can climb.

-Image Credits: Ukarimu Blog
+Image Source: Ukarimu Blog

-Step Into the Ngorongoro Crater
+13. Step Into the Ngorongoro Crater

 Descending into the Ngorongoro Crater is like entering a natural amphitheater brimming with wildlife.
 This vast volcanic caldera is home to one of the densest concentrations of African wildlife, including the Big Five.